TSchotter/webserver-tomb/docs/11-putting-server-on-map/index.md

 - How to purchase a domain name
 - How to configure DNS records to point your domain to your server
 - Understanding DNS record types (A, CNAME, NS)
+- What SSL certificates are and why HTTPS is essential
+- How to use Nginx Proxy Manager for easy SSL certificate management

 ## Chapter Contents

 1. **[Getting a Domain Name](getting-a-domain-name.md)** - Learn about domain names and how to purchase and configure one for your server
+2. **[Proxy Manager and SSL](proxy-manager-and-ssl.md)** - Understand SSL certificates and how to use Nginx Proxy Manager for easy SSL management

 ## Prerequisites